-The airline with the best average grade is China Southern with 7.5/10.
+The airline with the best average rating is China Southern with 7.5/10.

-The average flight time is 3 hours and 11 minutes.More informations
+The average flight time is 3 hours and 11 minutes.More information

 In late 2018, China Southern announced its intentions to bid farewell to its then-current alliance mates in SkyTeam.
 While I had booked some rewards with China Southern over the last couple of years, I’d always ended up cancelling before departure for one reason or another.

 But with the countdown on for the airline’s departure from SkyTeam, the clock was ticking on trying their premium products using Delta SkyMiles.
 And thus, this series of flight-reports, which will chronicle a quick impromptu trip to China and back to be able to “check off” China Southern on my list of experiences before its heading off for greener grass on the other side of the airline alliances fence.

 Well, might as well just let all out now, since it’s pretty self-explanatory from here.

 Having booked my travel to and home from Beijing, now there was just the small matter of what to do with my one day in Beijing.
 I’d already booked a room at the Cordis at the airport, as it was on for a very good price on Rocketmiles.
 So… what to do with my day of leisure?

 The sane thing to do would have been to have played tourist in Beijing since I’ve never actually been to the city proper.

 But I’m not one to do the sane thing.